- places to visit

 Today, the Ashley House is listed on the National Register of Historic Places and an anchor site on the Upper Housatonic Valley African American Heritage Trail.
 It contains fine collections of redware, furniture, and tools.
 The Ashley House is adjacent to Bartholomew’s Cobble Reservation, which offers five miles of scenic trails.

 The Ashley House is part of the Berkshire 18th Century Trail.

 At Bartholomew’s Cobble, five miles of moderate hiking; some may find the climb to 1,000-ft.
 Hurlburt’s Hill strenuous.

 When to Visit

 House: There are no house tours scheduled for the remainder of the season.
 Please check back in Spring 2020!

-Allow a minimum of 1/2 hour for the Ashley House ground, 2-3 hours if also visiting Bartholomew's Cobble.
+Allow a minimum of 1/2 hour for the Ashley House grounds, 2-3 hours if also visiting Bartholomew's Cobble.

-The Ashley House gift shop sells postcards and several books on Elizabeth Freeman.
-Public restrooms are located nearby in the visitors center at The Trustees’ Bartholomew’s Cobble.
+Public restrooms are located nearby in the visitors center at The Trustees’ Bartholomew’s Cobble, which is open seasonally.